-At the completion of the FSS grant, HHA will follow the normal closeout procedures outlined in the grant agreement.
-If HHA continues to run an FSS program that serves PH and/or HCV participants, HHA will continue to be eligible (subject to NOFA requirements) to apply for FSS funding.
+At the completion of the FSS grant, HHA will follow the normal closeout procedures outlined in the grant agreement and any applicable 24 CFR part 200 requirements.
+If HHA continues to run an FSS program that serves PH and/or HCV (including PBV) participants, HHA will continue to be eligible (subject to NOFO requirements) to apply for FSS funding.